10 marketing & sales tactics to improve senior living occupancy

 5 marketing tactics to increase interest in your senior living community

-#1 Ensure your website is up to par with your competitors’.
+#1 Ensure your website is better than your competitors’.

 Is your website easy to navigate, even for someone who’s not tech savvy?
-Can you type your web address manually without struggling?
 Does your website load quickly?
-Are you using high-quality images of your available units, landscaping, amenities, and dining spaces?
+Are you using high-quality videos and images of your available units, landscaping, amenities, and dining spaces?
+Do you have virtual tours available?
 Is your website mobile friendly?
 Your community’s first impression often happens online.
-You must invest time and energy to make it inviting, with easy navigation, fast and mobile access, and engaging content.
+You must invest time and energy to make it inviting, with easy navigation, fast and mobile access, and engaging content that is updated regularly.

 #2 Consistently track the ROI of every marketing initiative.

 Each market is going to respond to marketing initiatives differently.
-While some may find that printed ads work best to draw in seniors and their families, others may conclude that hosting on-site events or “open houses” are the best way to create interest.
-Careful tracking is essential to make sure you’re investing your valuable marketing dollars only on tactics with high returns.
+While some may find that printed ads work best to draw in seniors and their families, others may conclude that hosting on-site or virtual events work better to create interest.
+With the rise in virtual marketing, communities are also trying creative new options that “gamify” the marketing funnel, offering virtual points and real-life rewards for participation in surveys, raffles, and other actions that both engage prospects and allow a mutual get-to-know-you experience.
+While it’s good to experiment with different marketing tactics, careful tracking is essential so you understand the effectiveness and make sure you’re investing your valuable marketing dollars only on tactics with high returns.

 #3 Be aware of what is being said about your community online.